codeAdrian/gatsby-omni-font-loader/README.md

     /* Self-hosted fonts config.
 Add font files and font CSS files to "static" folder */
     custom: [
       {
+        /* Exact name of the font as defied in @font-face CSS rule */
-        name: ["Font Awesome 5 Brands", "Font Awesome 5 Free"],
+        name: ["Font Awesome 5 Brands", "Font Awesome 5 Free"], /* Path to the font CSS file inside the "static" folder with @font-face definition */
         file: "/fonts/fontAwesome/css/all.min.css",
       },
     ],

     /* Web fonts.
 File link should point to font CSS file. */
     web: [{
+        /* Exact name of the font as defied in @font-face CSS rule */
         name: "Staatliches",
+        /* URL to the font CSS file with @font-face definition */
         file: "https://fonts.googleapis.com/css2?family=Staatliches",
       },
     ],